 With a traditional IRA, you have to pay taxes on the amount you withdraw, but with a Roth IRA, no taxes will be due if you’ve had the account for at least five years.
 This strategy could help you in the long run, especially if you expect income boosts as you make strides in your career.

 If you are considering putting other financial goals on hold in order to buy your home, it might make sense to take a step back and look at your overall financial profile.
 This could help you see what makes the most sense for your circumstances.
+Our in-depth home buyers guide extensively covers such topics.

 Your Other Big-Ticket Goals Won’t be in Limbo